AnahitaZahediNameghi/Spotify-Review-Sentiment-Analysis/README.md

 # Spotify-Review-Sentiment-Analysis
-I trained a model on a dataset about different opinions on Spotify platform; it is a sentiment analysis task.
-With that trained model, I then create a web app using Streamlit.
+I trained a model on a dataset containing various opinions about the Spotify platform for a sentiment analysis task.
+Using the trained model, I then created a web app with Streamlit.